bitcoin-sv/spvchannels-reference/readme.md

     docker ps
     ```

-10. If everything is running you can continue to section [Account manager](#Account-manager:) to create an account.
+3. If everything is running you can continue to section [Account manager](#Account-manager:) to create an account.

-> **Note:** If you where provided whit an account id and its credentials then you can skip Setting up an account and proceed to [REST interface](#REST-interface)
+> **Note:** If you were provided whit an account id and its credentials then you can skip Setting up an account and proceed to [REST interface](#REST-interface)

 ## Setting up an account
 To be able to call SPV Channels Server API, an account must be added into database using the following command.